AOMediaCodec/libavif/README.md

 The `ext/` subdirectory contains a handful of basic scripts which each pull down a known-good copy of an AV1 codec and make a local static library build.
+Most scripts require CMake, Ninja and NASM. dav1d uses Meson instead of CMake, and rav1e uses cargo (Rust).
+Check each library's documentation for an exact list of requirements.

 If you want to statically link any codec into your local (static) build of libavif, building using one of these scripts and then enabling the associated `AVIF_LOCAL_*` is a convenient method, but you must make sure to disable